nikitap1298/Race_Game/README.md

 ## Features
 - Recond table
 Settings.<br>
-The user can select: car color, type of obstacle, speed
+The user can select: car color, type of obstacle, speed.

 ## How to use
 1. Clone this project.<br>
 `git clone `
-2. Open this repo in terminal
+2. Open this repo in terminal.
-3. Print `pod install`
+3. Print `pod install`.
-4. Open Race_Game.xcworkspace in Xcode
+4. Open Race_Game.xcworkspace in Xcode.

 ## Preview
 ### Onboarding Screen